huggingface/datasets/docs/source/exploring.rst

     >>> from datasets import load_dataset
     >>> dataset = load_dataset('glue', 'mrpc', split='train')

 behaves like a normal python container.
-You can query its length, get rows, columns and also lot of metadata on the dataset (description, citation, split sizes, etc).
+You can query its length, get rows, columns and also a lot of metadata on the dataset (description, citation, split sizes, etc).

 In this guide we will detail what's in this object and how to access all the information.

-An :class:`datasets.Dataset` is a python container with a length coresponding to the number of examples in the dataset.
+A :class:`datasets.Dataset` is a python container with a length corresponding to the number of examples in the dataset.
 You can access a single example by its index.
 Let's query the first sample in the dataset:

 .. code-block::